-- □ Draw a map or your work area, showing the existing flocks and cells that could send workers to start new cell groups and congregations. - □ Name coordinators for each region in which you work and plan to work, who will start or strengthen an extension Bible school (TEEE). - ☐ Pray together, asking God to thrust more workers into the harvest. - ☐ Ask the Holy Spirit to empower your current workers to train many novice shepherds for new flocks.
+- □ Draw a map or your work area, showing the existing flocks and cells that could send workers to start new cell groups and congregations. - □ Indicate with a symbol places where you wish to start a new church or cell group. - □ Name coordinators for each region in which you work and plan to work, who will start or strengthen an extension Bible school (TEEE). - □ Pray together, asking God to thrust more workers into the harvest. - □ Ask the Holy Spirit to empower your current workers to train many novice shepherds for new flocks.

-Action 1: Empower new workers
+Action 1: Empower apprentice workers Task 2.
+Share authority with apprentice leaders.

-Task 2.
-Share authority with new leaders.
+Jesus called to him his twelve disciples and gave them power and authority over the unclean spirits, to cast them out, and to cure diseases and to heal every affliction.
+After this the Lord appointed seventy-two others ... and said to them, 'Behold, I have given you authority to tread on serpents and scorpions, and over all the power of the enemy, and nothing shall hurt you.'

-Jesus called to him his twelve disciples and gave them power and authority over the unclean spirits, to cast them out, and to cure diseases and to heal disease every affliction.
-After this the Lord appointed seventy-two others ... and said to them, "Behold, I have given you authority to tread on serpents and scorpions, and over all the power of the enemy, and nothing shall hurt you."
-Mt 10:1; Mk 6:7; Lk 9:1; Lk 10:1, 19
+Mt 10:1; Mk 6:7; Lk 9:1; 10:1, 19

-- Identify kinds of persons to enrol in a shepherds' training programme. - Learn seven basic commands of Jesus. - Affirm the necessity of delegating authority to obey all of Jesus' commands.
+- Identify kinds of persons to enrol in a shepherds' training programme. - Learn seven basic commands of Jesus. - Affirm the necessity of sharing or delegating authority to obey all of Jesus' commands.